Random-projection ensemble classification: Discussion and extensions

-The advantages of this approach are twofold: first, the bounds hold for any choice of base classifier (and still without any assumptions on the data generating mechanism); second, the bounds on the terms in~\eqref{Eq:SampleSplit} merely rely on Hoeffding's inequality as opposed to Vapnik--Chervonenkis theory, so are typically sharper.
-The disadvantage is that the other terms in the bound in Theorem~\ref{Thm:Main} will tend to be larger due to the reduced effective sample size.
-The choice of $n^{(1)}$ and $n^{(2)}$ in such an approach therefore becomes an interesting question.

 Many practical classification problems involve $K > 2$ classes.
-The main issue in extending our methodology to such settings is the definition of $\hat{C}_n^{\mathrm{RP}}$ analogous to~\eqref{eq--RP}.
+The main issue in extending our methodology to such settings is the definition of ${C}_n^{\mathrm{RP}}$ analogous to~\eqref{eq--RP}.
 To outline one approach, let

-for $r=1,\ldots,K$.
-Given $\alpha_1,\ldots,\alpha_K > 0$ with $\sum_{r=1}^K \alpha_r = 1$, we can then define
+for $r=0,1,\ldots,K-1$.
+Given $\alpha_0,\ldots,\alpha_{K-1} > 0$ with $\sum_{r=0}^{K-1} \alpha_r = 1$, we can then define

-The choice of $\alpha_1,\ldots,\alpha_K$ is analogous to the choice of $\alpha$ in the case $K=2$.
-It is therefore natural to seek to minimise the the test error of the corresponding infinite-simulation random projection ensemble classifier as before.
+where $\sargmax$ denotes the smallest element of the $\argmax$ in the case of a tie.
+The choice of $\alpha_0,\ldots,\alpha_{K-1}$ is analogous to the choice of $\alpha$ in the case $K=2$.
+It is therefore natural to seek to minimise the test error of the corresponding infinite-simulation random projection classifier as before.